Cardy limit of the 3d superconformal index: Discussion and open problems

-\item Regarding multiscale analysis, we have introduced a decomposition scheme for dividing the BPS moduli-space arising in gauge theory indices.
-We get an outer patch, and various inner patches (themselves decomposed into near zones and intermediate zones).
-On the first sheet of non-chiral theories we conjecture that only the near zones and the outer patch may dominate the asymptotics, and have found their $\beta$-scaling at rank one.
-On the first sheet of more general theories we conjecture that only the Gaussian subzone of the intermediate zones enter the competition (with the near zones and the outer patch), and have found their $\beta$-scaling at rank one assuming vectorlike matter content.
+\item[(2)] We introduced a decomposition scheme for dividing the BPS moduli-space arising in Coulomb branch localization.
+We get an outer patch, and various inner patches---themselves decomposed into near zones and intermediate zones.
+On the first sheet of non-chiral theories we conjecture that only the near zones and the outer patch may dominate the asymptotics, and have found their $\beta$-scaling at rank one; see \eqref{eq:cases_pp_nz}.
+On the first sheet of more general theories we conjecture that only the Gaussian subzone of the intermediate zones enter the competition (with the near zones and the outer patch), and have found their $\beta$-scaling at rank one assuming vectorlike matter and $k_{gg}\in2\mathbb{Z}$; see \eqref{eq:gaussian_rank1_gen_rep}.\\ \textbf{ Limitation:} near zones on the first sheet of chiral theories have not been treated systematically (the only such example that we treated above was the electric side of elementary mirror symmetry, for which we borrowed case-specific results from \cite{Benini:2012ui}); non-Gaussian parts of the intermediate zones also remain to be demonstrated negligible in general.
+See Problems~\textbf{4}, \textbf{5}, and \textbf{7}.

-\item Regarding Poisson resummation, we have demonstrated how its application on the gauge patch turns the sum-integral expression for the 3d index into a sum of \emph{integrals over punctured surfaces}, amenable to the multidimensional stationary phase method.
+\item[(3)] Regarding Poisson resummation, we have demonstrated how its application on the gauge patch turns the sum-integral expression for the 3d index into a sum of \emph{integrals over punctured surfaces}, amenable to the multidimensional stationary phase method.
 On the outer patch, the latter sum is interpreted as being over the winding sectors $w$ of the 2d dual photon multiplet.
-Since only finitely many of these sectors host stationary-phase loci, the sum over $w$ (unlike the original infinite sum over $m$) is not a hindrance to the asymptotic analysis. \end{itemize}
+Since only finitely many of these sectors host stationary-phase loci, the sum over $w$ (unlike the original infinite sum over $m$) is not a hindrance to the asymptotic analysis.\\ \textbf{ Limitation:} on gauge inner patches (where there is gauge enhancement but no light charged chiral multiplets in the 2d EFT), the interpretation of the sum $\sum_w$ arising from Poisson resummation is not fully clear.
+See Problem~\textbf{6}. \end{itemize}

-We similarly divide some of the remaining open problems into the same categories.
+\paragraph{Open problems.} We similarly divide some of the remaining problems into the same three categories.